-In this popup window one can set the exposure time and the used CCD.
-Additionally one can activate the (debug) log can be recorded.
-It's recommend to activate the option Calibrate from Corner as this obtains better results.
+In the following window one can set the exposure time and the CCD to use.
+Additionally, one can activate the (debug) log.
+Furthermore, it is recommend to activate the option Calibrate from Corner as this gives better results.

-Invalid Link Calibration menue of the AO-7
+Calibration menue of the AO-7

-The following image depicts the result of the calibration (very similar to the "normal guiding), which in this case is (qualitatively) somewhere between the typical and the optimal calibration result of the AO-7.
-In principal the same rules apply as described above for the "normal" guiding.
+The following image depicts the result of the calibration (very similar to the "normal guiding"), which in this case is (qualitatively) somewhere between the typical and optimal calibration result of the AO-7.
+In principle, the same criteria as described above for the "normal" guiding apply here.